-Toll Brothers is focused on the luxury end of the home building market
+Toll Brothers earnings indicate the luxury end of the housing market is performing well

 Toll Brothers (TOL) designs, builds, and markets luxury attached and detached homes in luxury residential communities.
 They also build and convert existing apartment buildings into high, mid, and low-rise luxury homes and are developing a luxury condominium/for-rent high rise apartment complex.
 Toll caters to move-up, empty-nest, active adult, age-qualified and second home buyers in the U.S. They currently operate in 19 states.